anyrun/anyrun-integration-rapid7/anyrun-integration-insightidr-ti-feed/README.md

 ______________________________________________________________________

-# ANY.RUN Threat Intelligence Feed Connector for Rapid7 InsightIDR
+# ANY.RUN Threat Intelligence Feeds Connector for Rapid7 InsightIDR

 Connector delivers fresh, high-confidence IOCs directly from ANY.RUN’s interactive malware sandbox into InsightIDR Community Threats, empowering faster detection and response.